AT NEWPORT is a

 tasteful arrangements "for very small rooms" that

-comprised the bulk of his work in
+comprised the bulk of his work in 1957.
+That

-Mind," on which he superimposes the melody of Erik
+he superimposes the melody of Erik Satie's

 "Gymnopedie."
 Otherwise, burning is the order of